-- Additional coursework expectations - • - Need to take BIOM 527 every semester and CLNS950 at least once during graduate studies. - Is it advisable to pursue teaching opportunities? - Expectations to write for independent funding in addition to F-30 application? - What is the policy on attendance and support to go to scientific meetings? - How long have former students taken to complete their degree? - What are former students or post-docs currently doing? - Are students expected to publish a scientific paper in a peer-reviewed journal before graduating?
+- Additional coursework expectations - Would it be acceptable to pursue teaching opportunities? - Expectations to write for independent funding? - What is the policy on attendance and support to go to scientific meetings? - How long have former students taken to complete their degree? - What are former students or post-docs currently doing? - Are students expected to publish a scientific paper in a peer-reviewed journal before graduating?
 If so, how many? - How are projects organized?
 Will you be part of a team or have an independent project?
 How is authorship determined in team research projects? - Any other topics that are important to you and your career goals.